fooplugins/foogallery/README.txt

 Update now to support FooVideo and many other improvements!

 == Changelog ==

+= 1.4.12 =
+* New : NextGen importer now includes shortcode replacement
+* New : Masonry gallery supports captions below thumbnails
+* New : Performance improvements for very large galleries (1000+ images)
+* Fix : Bugs fixes for paging, FooBox and more
+* Update to latest client side JS 1.0.18

 = 1.4.8 =
 * New : added custom ready event setting for overcoming 3rd party jQuery exceptions